TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 --- COMPATIBILITY -----------------------------------------------------------------------------

 + This addon is compatible with COMMAND AND CONQUER GENERALS: ZERO HOUR:
-  Chinese, English, French, German, Italian, Korean, Polish, Spanish
+  Brazilian, Chinese, English, French, German, Italian, Korean, Polish, Spanish

 + No mismatch between player installation in Network and Online.